 Chair: Mary Jepperson

-Faculty: Warren Bostrom, Quentin Gerber, Mary Jepperson, Michelle Li-Kuehne, Jean Ochu, Jim O'Meara, Paul Pladson, Tonya Schmidt, Steven Welch, David Zoeller
+Faculty: Robert Bell, Warren Bostrom, Mary Jepperson, Janean Kleist, Michelle Li-Kuehne, Jean Ochu, Paul Pladson, Kelly Prestby, Tonya Schmidt, Steven Welch, David Zoeller

 The accounting and finance department offers a curriculum designed to meet the needs of various student interests.
 The major provides the student the opportunity to develop a solid conceptual foundation as well as the skills required for entry-level positions in public, private and governmental accounting and finance.
 In addition, it allows students to prepare for graduate programs in such areas as business, government, finance and law.